These Roasted Pears are a fantastic celebration of his wonderful fruit!

-It’s pear time here in the Australia.
-Even in the tropical north we are enjoying beautiful pears from Australia’s southern states.There are some wonderful varieties here in Australia each with it’s own deliciousness.
+This recipe is best made during pear season when the best pears are available.There are some wonderful varieties here in Australia each with it’s own deliciousness.
 My favourite pear is the Josephine, richly flavoured, sweet and juicy!
 But it doesn’t matter which pear you choose – the Josephine, Beurré Bosc, Packham or even the little Corella – this recipe is delicious to showcase the best of the season.

 Do you remember the pears wrapped in the tissue paper?
 How do you feel about having the greengrocer select your fruit?